 We left the village of Rongdo (3,200m) on July 9 with 20 horses (15 porters followed the next day) and began our 60km trek to the mountain, initially following the Rongdo Lungpa.
 After three days we established base camp at 5,387m (34°31'02.9136"N, 77°59'10.8348"E) beside the moraine of the Sagtopa Glacier.

-On the 15th we crossed most of the Southeast Shukpa Kunzang Glacier, passing south and then east of 6,165m Nga Kangri, climbed in 2017 by an Indian expedition (AAJ 2018).
+On the 15th we crossed most of the Southeast Shukpa Kunzang Glacier, passing south and then west of 6,165-meter Mariushri, climbed in 2014 by a Canadian expedition (AAJ 2015).
 The following day we continued to a col leading over to the Phurdupka Glacier.
 The lowest point of this col is 5,981m, but it was heavily corniced on the northeastern side, so we moved up to 6,041m (34°34'18.1200"N, 78°01'53.9040"E) before making a rappel descent of 180m toward the Phurdupka Glacier.
 This was the first known crossing, and we named the passage Estonian Col. Nine porters made this crossing, the others having gone back when they got ill.
 (All route-finding and technical climbing on the expedition was carried out by the Estonian members of the team, and we all carried our share of the equipment.)

 On the 17th we descended the glacier to 4,878m (34°36'28.6668"N, 78°07'30.5508"E) and established our advanced base at the junction with North Phurdupka Glacier flowing east from our mountain.